 All of this compels me to move out of punditry and into practice.
-This is a starter attempt at putting into words and nurturing a structure to decolonise anglo-western curatorial practice of which I am also a product: my love and priority for collections and collecting for its own sake, my fascination with things and happenings for their own sake, my appreciation for the organisation of knowledge.
+This is a starter attempt at putting into words and nurturing a structure to decolonise anglo-Western curatorial practice of which I am also a product: my love and priority for collections and collecting for its own sake, my fascination with things and happenings for their own sake, my appreciation for the organisation of knowledge.
 However I also have a strong impulse and desire that these fascinations are pluralistic, very ready to absorb and acknowledge from others and enjoy new relationships forged.

 The following revolve around attitude and a code of behaviour.

 - Words matter.
 Decolonisation, source / indigenous communities, colonial, all need careful sets of definitions.
 Let’s vary them and not just have one each.
 Check out our decolonising glossary.

 - Be self-aware.
 How will you and your role be perceived in a decolonising process?
 How can you mitigate against your own biases?
 Avoid superficial exercises in empathy.
 What is your motivation for getting involved with decolonisation?